algolia/docsearch-configs/README.md

 For sites that use Sitemap index files that point to other sitemap files, all those sitemaps will be followed.

 ###  `sitemap_urls`
-A list of urls pointing to the sitemaps (or sitempa index) you want to crawl.
+A list of urls pointing to the sitemaps (or sitemap index) you want to crawl.
 Must be provided if you want to discover though sitemap.

 ###  `sitemap_urls_regexs`
 A list of regular expression that will be applied to each URL from the sitemap.
 If the pattern match an URL, this link will be scrapped.
 If none regular expressions is defined, the start_urls will be taken as pattern.